ronaldbosma/azure-apim-plantuml/README.md

 left to right direction
 ```

 When rendering the diagram from left to right, you might also want to adjust the alignment of the operations.
-You can do this by setting the `alignment` parameter of the `ApimOperations` macro.
+You can do this by setting the `$alignment` parameter of the `ApimOperations` macro.
 For example, to align the operations to the right of the API:

 ```
 $ApimOperations(echoApi, $operations, "right")